fghibellini/nix-haskell-monorepo/README.md

 What can you gain by following this tutorial:

-- easy to write, ridiculously scalable, integration test-suites
+- easy to write, integration test-suites
 - cached package-builds across machines
-- self-contained project description - no need to list system dependencies
+- self-contained project description - no need to list system dependencies in a readme
+- reproducibility
 - easily bootstrappable local enrionment ???
 TBD
-- "reproducibility" - kinda

-# What does "pragmatic" stand for here?
-Why don't you just read the Nix manual?!

-If you've taken a university-level math course you will know that elementary school math classes can hardly be considered as teachings about math.
-You will probably still agree that it's kinda nice that most people know how to add two numbers together.

-Nix lacks a lot of elementary-level material.